SamiPerttu/fundsp/README.md

 ## Principia

-Audio buffers and connections between audio components use single precision floating point (`f32`).

-Components overall are mixed precision.
-Many filters are generic over their inner processing type.

 ### Component Systems

-There are two parallel component systems: the static `AudioComponent` and the dynamic `AudioUnit`.
+There are two parallel component systems: the static `AudioNode` and the dynamic `AudioUnit`.

 Both systems operate on audio signals synchronously as an infinite stream.